ScottLabUCB/GithubDemo/README.md

 1. Start by creating a Github account.
 If you already have an acocunt try to sign in again.
     - You're viewing this page on Github and you should find a `Sign Up` button in the upper right.
-    - You'll sign-up with an email.
+    - You'll sign-up with the email you used in step 2 when setting-up Git on your local computer.
 It is recommended that you use your Berkeley email since you'll be working on lab projects.
 1. You can now fiddle with a few settings if you'd like.
 Navigate to `Settings` using the dropdown in the upper right.
     - You can add an additional email address (under the `Emails` heading) if you'd like Github to send emails to another address.
     - You can change notification settings (under the `Notifications` heading) if you'd like to get fewer emails.
 The security alerts in particular can get a little annoying so you may want to uncheck that box.